Eshop-project/CS-350/docs/plan/Milestone_3/Test.md

 ## Unit Testing

-Unit Testing is the type of software testing level in which each individual components of a software are tested(geeksforgeeks)
+Unit Testing is the type of software testing level in which each individual components of a software are tested(geeksforgeeks).

 Inside test.py there are two classes.
 Each class contains multiple functions that test for our code to make sure it is working how its supposed to.
 The first class is 'ViewsTest', this class was built to test all of the views and templates in our application.
 The second class in test.py is 'ModelTest', this class is testing all of our models to make sure that objects can be created and retrived without issues.